cleifwork/GCONNECT/docs/README.md

  ##### GCONNECT INITIALIZATION
 -   (GCONNECT APP) Click "RUN INITIAL CONFIG" button

-##### NOTES: Wait for the browser to open, showing the macro file and voucher folder
+#### NOTE: Wait for the browser to open, showing the macro file and voucher folder
 -   Download the macro file then transfer to your android phone
-##### NOTES: Below are applicable only if you're using the same Google Acount in your PC & Android
+#### NOTE: Below are applicable ONLY IF you're using the same Google Acount in your PC & Android
 -   (ANDROID) Launch Google Drive App
 -   (ANDROID) Goto "Shared" tab
 -   (ANDROID) Go inside "GCONNECT" folder